 Simon Trend, CIO Wireless Logic Group talks about the challenges to secure the IoT connected eco-system:

 As we settle into 2017, in the IoT world the issue of security is burning brightly as the industry gears up for an era of intense collaboration to address the challenges ahead.
-The recent botnet attack which temporarily paralysed the running of Spotify and Netflix among others has been a factor in this renewed focus.
-As wake up calls go, the message rang loud and clear, highlighting the ease with which the hackers can exploit the vulnerability of IoT devices.
+The recent global ransomware attack which temporarily paralysed corporates, public sector and enterprises is a factor in this renewed focus.
+As wake up calls go, the message rang loud and clear, highlighting the ease with which the hackers can exploit the vulnerability of IT systems.
+IoT has to remain in the focus too.
+Whilst bots have already hit the news infecting connected devices and assets, it won’t be too long before an IoT attack becomes world news.

 Interestingly it has thrown a spotlight on where the responsibility lies when a device gets into the wrong hands and is turned into a bot programmed with malicious intent.
 To date, this largely unexplored area has seen only limited controls in place to protect against such activity but we’re on the cusp of change.
 I predict a greater onus will fall on the companies which are operating a large network of devices to take more responsibility.
 They could indeed find themselves liable for future botnet attacks in a similar way that they are accountable for rogue online activity from their employees at the moment.